 Male hair loss solutions available

-Treatment for male pattern hair loss is widely used by men interested in stabilising hair fall, encouraging regrowth and preventing baldness.
-There are two clinically-proven, MHRA and FDA-approved medications which are often used as part of a non-surgical treatment programme: finasteride 1mg and minoxidil.
+Treatment for male pattern hair loss has been widely established for stabilising hair fall, encouraging regrowth and preventing baldness.
+There are two clinically-proven, MHRA-licensed and FDA-approved medications which can be used on their own or together for this purpose: finasteride 1mg and minoxidil.

-The first, finasteride 1mg is a once-a-day tablet that inhibits the conversion of testosterone into dihydrotestosterone (DHT).
-It is DHT which causes the gradual hair thinning associated with male hairloss.
-It binds to the sensitive follicles around the top of the head and hairline, slowly destroying them.
-As they become smaller and weaker, this displays outwardly as thinning hair or receding, with increased hair fall and can lead to eventual baldness if left unchecked.
+The first, finasteride 1mg is a once-a-day tablet which inhibits the conversion of testosterone into dihydrotestosterone (DHT).
+It is DHT which causes the gradual hair thinning associated with men’s hairloss.
+It binds to the sensitive follicles along the top of the head, from crown to hairline and temples, slowly destroying them.
+As they become smaller and weaker – a process known as follicular miniaturisation – this displays outwardly as thinning hair or receding, with increased hair fall and can, in some cases, lead to eventual baldness.

-This two-pronged attack can be further augmented by the use of additional hair growth booster products.
-These include follicle-stimulating low level laser therapy via the home-use LaserComb, and nutritional support via highly-targeted Hair Vitalics for Men hair growth supplements.
+This type of non-invasive hair regimen can be further augmented by the use of additional hair growth supporting products.
+These include follicle-stimulating low level laser therapy via the home-use LaserComb, and nutritional support via highly-targeted Hair Vitalics for Men food supplements.

 “I looked like a peanut M&M”